frwd-1/seer-protocol/README.md

 Overview of Network Topology - This refers to the arrangement or pattern of how nodes (computers, devices, or participants) are connected and interact with each other in a network.
 Liveness, Fault Tolerance

-Incentives - how are incentives structured?
+Incentives, how are incentives structured?

 how data leakage is managed